TITLE 77: PUBLIC HEALTH

 d) Congenital Adrenal Hyperplasia (secondary to 21-hydroxylase deficiency)

-1) Neonatal levels for 17-hydroxyprogesterone vary with gestational age, birthweight, time of collection and in response to concurrent medical problems.
+1) Neonatal levels for 17-hydroxyprogesterone vary with gestational age, birth weight, time of collection and in response to concurrent medical problems.
 Normal 17-hydroxyprogesterone levels shall be established using accepted statistical techniques.

-2) When the 17-hydroxyprogesterone level is deemed to be abnormal, the Department shall recommend a repeat newborn screening test or referral of the infant to a designated pediatric endocrinologist for further evaluation for congenital adrenal hyperplasia.
+2) When the 17-hydroxyprogesterone level is deemed to be abnormal, the Department will recommend a repeat newborn screening test or referral of the infant to a designated pediatric endocrinologist for further evaluation for congenital adrenal hyperplasia.

 e) Biotinidase Deficiency